tcpalmer/nina-scheduler/flats.md

 ## Operation

 The instruction works by examining records in the [Acquired Images](../post-acquisition/acquisition-data.html) table for projects/targets that are enabled for flats.
-Individual records are aggregated into common _flats specifications_ consisting of:
+Individual records are aggregated into common _light sessions_ consisting of:
-* A light session date.
-This date has a fixed time of noon and is used for all images taken between the upcoming dusk to the following dawn - a _light session_.
+* Target id
+* Light session date
+* Session identifier
+* Flat spec (exposure parameters)

+If you took 40 exposures each of R,G,B for target A and the same for target B over a single night (with identical exposure parameters), then after aggregation you would end up with six total light sessions:
+* 3 for target A: R, G, B
+* 3 for target B: R, G, B

+### Step 1: Load Acquired Image Records

+* Determine the set of Projects/Targets that might need flats.
+* Load all Acquired Image records for those targets.

+### Step 2: Aggregate Acquired Image Records into Light Sessions

+For each applicable target:
+* For each Acquired Image record for the target:
-* The session identifier
+  * Create a provisional light session for it
-* Light exposure parameters: filter, gain, offset, binning, readout mode, rotation, and ROI

-The end result is a set of aggregated flats specifications covering all exposures taken over all light sessions.
-If the same exposure parameters (filter, gain, etc) are used for multiple targets throughout a night, only one flat specification is needed to capture that.
+  * If the list of light sessions does not already contain this one, then add it

+In this case 'contains' represents a comparison of all the elements of a light session: target id, light session date, session id, and flat spec.

+### Step 3: Cull by Cadence Period

+Any light sessions that took place within the current cadence period are removed.

+### Step 4: Cull by Flats History

-The set of flat specifications is then compared against the records in the Flats History table.
-This table records all flat sets taken with the **_Target Scheduler Flats_** and **_Target Scheduler Immediate Flats_** instruction with the corresponding light session date.
-If no history record is found that matches a given flats specification, then we potentially need to take those flats.
+The set of remaining light sessions is compared against the records in the Flats History table.
+This table records all flat sets taken with the **_Target Scheduler Flats_** and **_Target Scheduler Immediate Flats_** instructions with the corresponding light session details.
+If no history record is found that matches a light session, then we potentially need to take the corresponding flat.

-If the target associated with the corresponding light session is using _Target Completion_, then the flats are taken immediately.
-Otherwise, the current date is compared to the desired cadence and the flats are only taken if more days have elapsed since the light session.

 ### Examples With Flats Cadence